Scarfade Scar Treatment Gel

-The normal scar forming process begins with any trauma to the skin which injures the dermis and causes bleeding.
-Your skin is made up of three layers.The deepest layer is called the dermis.When the dermis is injured by a deep wound, a scar naturally occurs to bind the edges of a wound together.
+What is a Scar?The normal scar forming process begins with any trauma to the skin which injures the dermis and causes bleeding.The skin is made up of three layers.The deepest layer is called the dermis.When the dermis is injured by a deep wound, a scar naturally occurs to bind the edges of a wound together.
 All deep incisions through the dermis will form a scar.

 Scar TreatmentIn certain patients, scars can become raised, reddened and firm.
-These "Hyper" enlarged scars are called hypertrophic scars.
+These "hyper" enlarged scars are called hypertrophic scars.
 Treatment for hypertrophic scars includes cortisone injections, pressure dressings and surgical removal.
-A treatment called Silicone Gel Sheeting was developed within the last decade.
+Another effective treatment for hypertrophic scars called Silicone Gel Sheeting was developed within the last decade.

-Getting Rid of ScarsIn 1997, Scarfade was introduced in the form of a topical silicone gel which is applied like a cream.
+Getting Rid of ScarsIn 1997, Scarfade was introduced in the form of a topical silicone scar gel which is applied like a cream.
 It forms a micro-thin layer of silicone on the scar and can be worn under cosmetics.
-Thus, constant skin contact isachieved in a comfortable andconvenient way.
+Asa result, constant skin contact is achieved in a comfortable andconvenient way.
 Scarfade gel isguaranteed to help beautify scars and quickly fade laser erythema.